ChenMed Adds Established Community Practice to Serve More Seniors in New Orleans

 MIAMI, Aug.
-6, 2021 /PRNewswire/ -- ChenMed, a leading provider of primary care to Medicare-eligible seniors, has expanded its operations in New Orleans with the acquisition of Joseph H. Puente, M.D.'s internal medicine practice.
+8, 2021 /PRNewswire-PRWeb/ -- ChenMed, a leading provider of primary care to Medicare-eligible seniors, has expanded its operations in New Orleans with the acquisition of Joseph H. Puente, M.D.'s internal medicine practice.
 The acquisition will add hundreds of patients to ChenMed's JenCare Senior Medical Center located in Metairie, La.

 With more than 80 medical centers in 12 states, ChenMed offers a full range of primary care services to seniors, from preventive care to diagnostic services and management of chronic diseases.
 The medical centers, located in underserved communities, are led by caring, expert doctors who coordinate all aspects of their patients' care.